nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 The nRF9160 SiP integrates an application MCU, a full LTE modem, RF front end, and power management.
 With built-in GPS support, it is dedicated to asset tracking applications.

-For more details on the SiP, see the `nRF9160 product website`_.
+For more details on the SiP, see the `nRF9160 product website`_ and the `nRF9160 Product Specification`_.

 .. figure:: images/nrf9160_ug_overview.svg
    :alt: Overview of nRF91 application architecture